Can Hubbard model resist electric current?

-The purpose of this short note is to question the result of such a numerical simulation.
-We argue that no meaningful DC resistivity can be defined at any finite temperature for the translational invariant Hubbard model.
-In fact, a well defined DC resistivity can be defined only when a steady state current can be established in the presence of a uniform electric field.
-For the translational invariant Hubbard model, we argue that this is impossible as a result of insufficient momentum relaxation provided by electron correlation effect alone.

-We arrive at our conclusion from both the linear response theory and the time evolution of the density matrix in the presence of a finite electric field.
-The Hubbard model we study is given by
+The purpose of this paper is to question the result of such a numerical simulation.
+We argue that no meaningful dc resistivity can be defined at any finite temperature for the translational invariant Hubbard model at a general incommensurate electron filling.
+In fact, a well defined dc resistivity can be defined only when a steady state current can be established in the presence of a uniform static electric field.
+For the translational invariant Hubbard model, we argue that this is impossible as a result of insufficient momentum relaxation and energy relaxation.
+We arrive at our conclusion through two routes.
+We first present an analysis based on the linear response theory.
+This is then followed by an analysis on the bottleneck effect to establish a steady state current in the presence of a uniform static electric field, which is the prerequisite to define a meaningful resistivity.